 Students with a Musical Theatre B.F.A. degree utilize these skills in a number of environments and take their education in many directions.
 Initial and long-term destinations for graduates include positions in many job sectors, such as the performing and fine arts, education, and non-profit and corporate sectors.

-Graduates with a Musical Theatre B.F.A. degree have become professional actors, directors, designers, stage managers, arts administrators, talent agents, educators, entrepreneurs, lawyers, marketing specialists, and sales directors.
+Initial and long-term destinations for graduates include the following: professional actors, directors, designers, stage managers, arts administrators, talent agents, educators, entrepreneurs, lawyers, marketing specialists, and sales directors.

 Want to see where your fellow majors go right after graduating from IU?
 Check out the Walter Center’s First Destinations survey!